Welcome to the Central District Coordinating Council

-The Downeast Public Health Council is a representative, district-wide body formed in partnership with the Maine Center for Disease Control and Prevention (Maine CDC) to engage in collaborative planning and decision-making for the delivery of the ten Essential Public Health Services in the Downeast Public Health District.
-The Downeast Public Health District includes Hancock and Washington Counties.
+The Central District Coordinating Council is a representative, district-wide body formed in partnership with the Maine Center for Disease Control and Prevention (Maine CDC) to engage in collaborative planning and decision-making for the delivery of the ten Essential Public Health Services in the Central Public Health District.
+The Central Public Health District includes Kennebec and Somerset Counties.

-The Downeast Public Health Council mobilizes working partnerships to combine efforts and resources within the District to produce results that no one community, organization, or sector could achieve effectively or efficiently alone.
+Mission – The DCC is a representative, district-wide body authorized by the Maine Center for Disease Control and Prevention to engage in collaborative planning and decision-making for essential public health services at the district level.
+It serves to mobilize working partnerships to combine efforts and resources within the District to produce results that no one community, organization, or sector could achieve effectively or efficiently alone.

 Our 2017-2019 District Public Health Improvement Plan Priorities are: